beto-rodriguez/SuperXml/README.md

 Hello I need a <Tor.Run If="user.age >= 18">beer</Tor.Run><Tor.Run If="user.age < 18">juice</Tor.Run>
 ```
 #Filters
-Filters is an easy way to display an expression in a custom format. for example when you have a decimal value `102.312` and you need it to display it as currency, all you need to do is use a expression as
+Filters is an easy way to display an expression in a custom format. for example when you have a decimal value `102.312` and you need it to display it as currency, all you need to do is use an expression as

 `{{102.312 | currency}}`

-and you will get `$102.31`. **Tor** includes already the next filters:
+And you will get `$102.31`. **Tor** includes already the next filters:
-  * `currency`: it takes a numberic value and returns `input.ToString("C")`.
+  * `currency`: it takes a numeric value and returns `input.ToString("C")`.

-You can add as many filters as you need adding elements to `Filters` dictiontary of the static `Compiler` class.
+You can add as many filters as you need adding elements to `Filters` dictionary of the static `Compiler` class.
 **Example:**
 ```
-//consider that you cant add a repeated element to a dictionary
+//consider that you can’t add a repeated element to a dictionary
 //so when you add a filter be sure that this code is only hit once Compiler.Filters.Add("helloFilter", input =>
             {